-This topic describes the quotas and limits of Alibaba Cloud Container Service for Kubernetes (ACK).
-These limits apply to product and cluster configurations, single-cluster capacity, cluster quotas, and quotas for underlying cloud dependencies.
+This topic describes the quotas and limits that apply when you use Alibaba Cloud Container Service for Kubernetes, including product and cluster configuration limits, single-cluster capacity limits, cluster quotas, and quotas for underlying cloud services.

 Limits